-Chosen People Ministries exists to pray for, evangelize, disciple, and serve Jewish people everywhere and to help fellow believers do the same.
-The Chosen People Ministries’ Doctrinal Statement affirms our commitment to the essence of historic, evangelical faith and our core theological emphases when it comes to Jewish evangelism.
+Chosen People Ministries exists to pray for, evangelize, disciple, and serve Jewish people and help fellow believers to do the same.
+The Chosen People Ministries’ Doctrinal Statement affirms our commitment to the essence of historic, evangelical faith, and our core theological emphases as related to Jewish ministry.

 We believe in the verbal, plenary inspiration of the Bible, which is inerrant and infallible in the original autographs.
 The sixty-six books of the Bible are the sole and final authority for belief, life, and practice (Psalms 107:11; 119:160; Mark 7:6-13; John 10:35; 2 Timothy 3:16-17; Hebrews 1:1-3; 2 Peter 1:20-21).